EarthmanWeb/folded-pages/README.md

 `/.vscode/folded-pages.code-workspace`

 ##### 4. Override/Modify formatting rules:
-To adjust code formatting rules, use the `phpcs.xml` file in the root of the project
+To adjust code formatting rules, modify the `phpcs.xml` file in the root of the project

 ---
 #### Option B. Setup Code Formatting Globally: